jigarius/drupal-ui-patterns-example/README.md

 # Drupal UI Patterns Example

+Have you ever written the same code twice while theming a Drupal website?
+Learn how to build a site with easily reusable components using the UI Patterns module.
+Such component-based software development results in faster development cycles because you build each component only once.

 This code was written to support the article [Drupal UI Patterns:
 Component Driven Development in Drupal](https://jigarius.com/blog/drupal-ui-patterns) on [jigarius.com](http://jigarius.com/).